cappig/MC-status-bot/README.md

 ## :information_source: *Notes*
 * Read the privacy policy [here.](https://github.com/cappig/MC-status-bot/blob/main/miscellaneous/Privacy_policy.md)
-* Logging is turned off by default!
-Turn it on by using the `mc!log on` command.
+* Logging is turned on by default!
+You can turn it off by using the `mc!log` command.
 * The bot logs the status of the server every 5 minutes and it keeps 24 hours of logs.
 * When the bot leaves a server all logs and info connected to that servers guild id will be deleted.
 * This bot is still very new so there are bound to be some bugs.
 Please report any that you encounter [as a issue on github.](https://github.com/cappig/MC-status-bot/issues)